Key takeaways

 RTGS

-RTGS carries 22 character UTRs for high value transfers, often with related fee lines nearby that should be linked.
+RTGS carries 22 character UTRs for high value transfers.
+Related fee lines often appear nearby and should be linked to the parent transaction for accurate cost allocation.

 Example: "RTGS DR UTR HDFC2401234567890123456 TO SUPPLIER XYZ LIMITED PURPOSE VENDOR PAYMENT"